-The books are located in the Adult Reference collection on the second floor of the Library.
-In addition, the Library has CD-ROMs that have years 1959-2014.
-The CD-ROMs can be viewed on the Library’s public computers (a Milwaukee County Library card is required) or personal laptops with a CD-ROM drive.
+The books are located in the Quiet Reading Room cabinets on the second floor of the library.
+In addition, the library has DVDs that have consecutive years 1959-2014.
+The DVDs can be viewed on the library’s public computers (a Milwaukee County Library card is required) or personal laptops with a DVD drive within the library.
 They are NOT available to checkout.

-Located next to the Adult Reference collection on the second floor, the Wisconsin collection contains books primarily about Oak Creek, Franklin or Milwaukee County.
+Located next to the Adult Reference collection on the second floor, the Wisconsin collection contains books primarily about Oak Creek, Milwaukee County or Wisconsin.
 There are also books by local authors in this area.
 These items ARE available for checkout.
-This collection is currently a work in progress.
-We will gradually be adding to and developing the collection over the coming year.